This Beef Fried Recipe is a taste of your favorite Chinese restaurant in the comfort of your own home.

 Leftover rice is better than freshly steamed rice for fried rice because of the sticky starch.
 Even if you rinse the starch off of the rice, fresh rice can still stick to the pan and absorb the oil and make a mess.

-BUT… you can make fresh rice for this dish and spread it on a baking sheet then stick it in the freezer for 20-30 minutes before preparing.
+In a pinch you can make fresh rice just for this dish.
+Before stir frying, spread it on a baking sheet then stick it in the freezer for 10-20 minutes before preparing.

 Beef Fried Rice